Storm Roux: Return to Central Coast Mariners

 On 1 October 2021, Central Coast Mariners announced that Roux had returned to the club on a one-year contract.
 On 15 May 2022, he scored his first goal after returning to the club, in a loss to Adelaide United in the 2021–22 A-League Men Elimination Finals which ended the Mariners' season.

 Roux signed a one-year contract extension with the Mariners for the 2022–23 season in June 2022.
 He signed a further one-year extension for the 2023–24 season in January 2023.

+Roux started for the Mariners in the 2023 A-League Men Grand Final on 3 June 2023, in which the Mariners defeated Melbourne City 6–1 to win the A-League Men Championship.

+On 25 November 2023, he scored the opening goal for the Mariners with a volley in an eventual 3–1 win in the F3 Derby against Newcastle Jets.
+In December 2023, Roux signed a further two-year extension with the Mariners, to remain at the club until the end of the 2025–26 season.
+On 21 January 2024, Roux was sent off for his involvement off the bench in a scuffle late in a win over Melbourne City, having been substituted off earlier in the match.
+Roux was subsequently suspended for three matches, which the Mariners appealed, including given this was the first red card of Roux's A-League Men career.
+The suspension was subsequently reduced to two matches.

+Roux was one of the more experienced players in the Mariners' Championship, Premiership and AFC Cup winning 2023-24 season.
+Roux came on as a substitute in the second half of the 2024 AFC Cup final, and started the 2024 A-League Men Grand Final.

 International career

 Youth

 Storm was a member of the New Zealand U-20 side which won the 2013 OFC U-20 Championship, therefore qualifying for the 2013 FIFA U-20 World Cup in Turkey.
 Roux was selected in the squad for the U-20 World Cup and played in all three of New Zealand's matches as they were eliminated in the group stage.

 Roux was called up to the under-23 side to play in the 2015 Pacific Games.
 New Zealand were eliminated in the semifinals after their win over Vanuatu was overturned by the OFC for fielding an ineligible player, causing the side to miss qualification for the 2016 Olympics.